Yakiw/GED-Net/README.md

 # GED-Net
-GED-Net for Ultrasound Image Segmentation
+GED-Net for Ultrasound Image Segmentation.
+Other components are being organized and updated